skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > * The aim is to win 9 Promist Ring at the Auction House.
 > * The Auction House is very random, so arm yourself with patience!
 > * Promist Ring appears only in the third slot, and only if there are currently none in your inventory.
 This means you need to equip each Promist Ring on one character, and switch out characters until all of them have one, and then buy the last one for a total of 9.
 The 10th is found in the Desert palace.
-> * Since you're already bidding here, you may as well pick up the Thief Gloves as well - they will come in handy for upcoming Steals, and you can actually turn a profit by selling it later.
+> * Since you're already bidding here, you may as well pick up the Thief Gloves as well &ndash; they will come in handy for upcoming Steals, and you can actually turn a profit by selling it later.
 This item is listed only in the fourth slot, and only after you've bought the Dark Matter.
 > * Keep track of your budget!
 You should not leave Treno with less than 176,000 Gil, so subtract this from your current Gil total to get your auction allowance!
 > * You can spend a bit more money if you make up for it by Stealing some extra items from upcoming bosses.
 You can get the Power Vest from Ark, a Demon's Vest and Golden Hairpin from Meltigemini, and Mythril Claws from Taharka.
 But keep in mind this makes those battles harder to get right.
-> * Alternatively, you can simply do an extra Cotton Robe trick - if you have the extra time.
+> * Alternatively, you can simply do an extra Cotton Robe trick &ndash; if you have the extra time.
 If so, then buy 99 Wrist from the Dali shop when you're looting the gates in the area, and then drop by the Black Mage Village once you have the Hilda Garde 3 to get Steepled Hat and make the Cotton Robes.
 > * Either way, look ahead to make sure that you'll have enough Gil when you reach Oeilvert and Esto Gaza, otherwise you'll have problems.
 > * The table below provides an overview of the items up for auction; use the price ranges and average as a guideline for pushing the first two auctions into the final stages as quickly as possible.
 If you already bought the key items on Disc 2, then avoid them now because you can't sell them a second tome.
 Reset if the Promist Ring isn't listed.
 >